“Joy of Museums” = Virtual Tours

 - You can read “Joy of Museums” anywhere, on most electronic devices, PC, Tablet. iPad or Smartphone.

-Our purpose is to explore and share the very best of Museums, Art Galleries, and Historic Sites across the globe.
+Our purpose is to explore and share the very best of Museums, Art Galleries, and Historic Sites worldwide.

-When you engage with our offers and share our content, you will be actively supporting our efforts to grow the contents on “Joy of Museums.”
+Become a JOM Member and actively support our efforts to grow the contents and quality of “Joy of Museums.”

 You will be supporting our efforts to make Museums, Art, and Historic Sites around the world more accessible.

 Recommendations, Feedback & Referrals – “Joy of Museums”

 Tweeter – 90,000 + Followers

 - “Thank you for your beautiful Tweets.”

 - “I look forward to your tweets every morning.”